skmur/onefish-twofish/README.md

 # 🐟 One fish, two fish, but not the whole sea: Alignment reduces language models' conceptual diversity

-This repository contains code and data for the paper ["One fish, two fish, but not the whole sea: Alignment reduces language models' conceptual diversity"](https://arxiv.org/abs/2411.04427) by Sonia K. Murthy, Tomer Ullman, and Jennifer Hu.
+This repository contains code and data for the paper ["One fish, two fish, but not the whole sea: Alignment reduces language models' conceptual diversity"](https://arxiv.org/abs/2411.04427) by Sonia K. Murthy, Tomer Ullman, and Jennifer Hu (NAACL 2025)

 ## 0. Code structure

 The repository is structured with the following main folders:

 - `concept-task`: Chinese Restaurant Process model and related files for Conceptual similarity judgements domain
-- `figures`: rendered figures used in the paper
+- `figures`: intermediate plots and rendered figures used in the paper
 - `input-data`: human baseline data for both tasks, plus code to generate the prompt conditions used in our experiments
 - `analysis`: Python scripts for processing experiment outputs, analyses, reproducing figures, and summary statistics found in paper
 - `src`: Python scripts for implementing the experiments